AdriaPadilla/get_twitch_live_streams/README.md

 This is a clean, fast and simple script to get all live streams on Twitch and save data to a .csv file.
 You'll need a "client ID" and "client secret token" for API auth.
 Please, visit [Twitch Developers page](https://dev.twitch.tv/).

 **Info**

-You can define up to 100 languages to get all streams on Twitch.
+You can define up to 100 languages to get all streams on Twitch within this language.
 See list of langs in line 12.

 **Important**